 Representative cases include:

 - Acting for an elderly disabled owner of a block of woodland that was situated a long distance from his home.
 Their neighbour fenced off part of the woodland not able to be seen from road and so not visible by the client.
 This area was tended as a garden for a number of years by the other party.
-Fleet Solicitors threatened Court action and an Injunction and the fence was put back to its original position;
+Fleet Law threatened Court action and an Injunction and the fence was put back to its original position;

 - “Waste” land used by our clients as smallholders.
 No objection by the absent landlord until after his death when his family tried to claim the land back.
-Fleet Solicitors successfully rejected the claim;
+Fleet Law successfully rejected the claim;

 - Acted for owners of an ultra high value terraced property in central London.
 Poor quality conveyancing plans and vague definition of the size of the garden led to issues as to where the boundary line existed.
-Extensive researches carried out by Fleet into old conveyancing documents and obtaining evidence from previous owners and individuals who had visited the property and the garden enabled Fleet to show the boundary line was where our clients claimed.
+Extensive researches carried out by Fleet Law into old conveyancing documents and obtaining evidence from previous owners and individuals who had visited the property and the garden enabled Fleet Law to show the boundary line where our clients claimed.
 Although the area of garden in dispute was small due to the property's location, the additional area substantially increased its value;

 - Successful joint application made on behalf of two households who had together over many years enclosed and tended as garden an area of scrubland to the rear of their houses.
 A subsequent agreement by the households then divided the land up.